 Depending on the route chosen, your flight can take a few ice-filled drinks, wrestles with packets of peanuts, a dinner, a light refreshment, a breakfast, hopefully a snooze, a couple of trips to the loo and a movie or two.
-So what types of tickets are out there?
+So what types of airline tickets are out there so you can enjoy the on-board stuff?
 I have found there are 6 different airfare types you can purchase to get you flying.
-To help you decide if an ‘open jaw’, ‘single’ or ‘round the world’ is the right choice for your next holiday, here is a simple airfare terminology guide to help you choose the right ticket as there are different airfare types to choose from.
+To help you decide if an ‘open jaw’, ‘one-way’, ‘return’, ‘multi-city’ or ‘round the world’ airfare is the right choice for your next holiday, here is a simple airfare terminology guide to help you choose the right ticket as there are different airfare types to choose from.

 6 Different Airfare Types to Choose From

-First airfare on my list of different airfares to choose from is a one-way airfare ticket.
+First airfare on my list of different airfares to choose from explained is a one-way airfare ticket.
 A one-way ticket is great if you do not know when you will be returning to where you are leaving from.
 Or not returning at all.
 It allows a single flight between two destinations.
-For example: Melbourne to Sydney or Los Angeles to London.
-Purchasing a one-way ticket will allow you the flexibility to return or move on to another destination when you feel like it.
+For example: Melbourne to Sydney, Los Angeles to London, Delhi to Vancouver or Dublin to New York – I think you get the drift!
+Purchasing a one-way ticket will allow you the flexibility to return when you feel like it, you just need to purchase another ticket when you need to fly next.
+They are really good if you are moving abroad on a working holiday holiday visa or country-hopping on a digital nomad visa.

-A round-the-world airfare ticket allows you to make a number of stops (where you can stay for a while) along your chosen route.
+One of my favourite airfares of all the different airfare types available is the round-the-world airfare ticket.
+This ticket allows you to make a number of stops (where you can stay for a while) along your chosen route.
 The main thing you must do is continue in the one direction until you return to your original destination.
 For example: Melbourne – Los Angeles – New York – London – Hong Kong – Melbourne.
 If you know where you want to go then a round-the-world ticket may be for you.

 An open-jaw airfare ticket allows you the freedom to fly into one city and out of another.
 Thus, you will have the option to use other means of transport between the two cities.
 For example: Fly Melbourne to Sydney, then travel overland by car or train to Brisbane and then fly out of Brisbane back to Melbourne.
 Or fly to Singapore, travel overland to Bangkok then fly out of Bangkok back to Melbourne.